 A growing family requires more spacious transport so, just which are the best family cars to choose?

-We spoke to our Admiral Insurance colleagues in the Pricing* team to find out which cars are insured by customers with children, and from this we extracted the top 10 family cars with the cheapest insurance costs.
+We’ve worked with our pricing team to find out which cars are insured by customers with children, and from this we extracted the top 10 family cars with the cheapest car insurance costs.

-Most of the vehicles in our list are small, surprisingly spacious city cars and superminis, but there are a couple of mid-sized SUVs there too with more space in the back – a high priority for parents with children.
+Our list features a good mix of small, surprisingly spacious city cars and mid-size budget SUVs with more space in the back – a high priority for parents with children.

-Our list includes new and used cars, many of which are bargains and can be bought for less than £10,000 brand new.
-Even though two cars on our list have been discontinued (Skoda Yeti and Hyundai ix35) there are still plenty of good second-hand examples of each available.
+We’re featuring both new and used cars, many of which are bargains and can be bought for less than £10,000 brand new.

-*The findings illustrate the cheapest family cars to insure for Admiral Policyholders aged 26+ with a child aged 16 or under.
+The findings illustrate the cheapest family cars to insure for Admiral policyholders aged 26+ with a child aged 16 or under between July and September 2019.

 Skoda's acclaimed city car is fun to drive, well packaged and looks cute.
 You can buy a new Citigo for less than £10,000, though the pick the range (the frugal SE L 1.0 MPI 75PS GreenTech) will set you back a little more.
 Two adults can travel in the rear seats and there's a decent 251 litres of space in the boot (959 litres with the back seats folded).